spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/vmware-vsphere-airgap-instructions.md

 ## Next Steps

 You are now ready to deploy the airgap VerteX installation.
-The important difference is that you will specify your OCI registry and file server during the installation process.
+You will specify your OCI registry and file server during the installation process.
 Refer to the [VMware Install Instructions](../install-on-vmware/install-on-vmware.md) guide for detailed guidance on installing VerteX.